internet-of-plants/iop/README.md

 # Build

 You can just deploy the code to the nodemcu using PlatformIO.
 Choose `env:release` to deploy to production.
 After the first deploy you can use the update server.

-You must apply the following patches to the local `esp8266/Arduino`.
-This is a necessary inconvenience while upstream is at `2.7.4` version.
-They froze version `2`, and `3` is a breaking change.
-So we live in a unsupported grey area for now.
-It works and we could make a fork, but this is a highly temporary situation.

-The `String` problem is that if a `String` is moved twice it causes a nullptr-deref, and we do that do signify ownership passing.
-The other thing is that in `3.0` you can inherit from `CertStoreBase` and make your own `CertStore`.
-Until now people have been hijacking the header guard (which we did), and it's a horrible approach.

-**Replace** `Arduino/cores/esp8266/WString.h` **for** [WString.h](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/cores/esp8266/WString.h)

-**Replace** `Arduino/cores/esp8266/WString.cpp` **for** [WString.cpp](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/cores/esp8266/WString.cpp)

-**Replace** `Arduino/libraries/ESP8266WiFi/src/CertStoreBearSSL.h` **for** [CertStoreBearSSL.h](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/libraries/ESP8266WiFi/src/CertStoreBearSSL.h)

-**Replace** `Arduino/libraries/ESP8266WiFi/src/CertStoreBearSSL.cpp` **for** [CertStoreBearSSL.cpp](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/libraries/ESP8266WiFi/src/CertStoreBearSSL.cpp)

-**Replace** `Arduino/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.h` **for** [ESP8266httpUpdate.h](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.h)

-**Replace** `Arduino/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.cpp` **for** [ESP8266httpUpdate.cpp](https://github.com/esp8266/Arduino/blob/59873908c44f0ba0bc6e8bb644ab9fcecc9814b1/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.cpp)

-We are sorry for this inconvenience, but until upstream updates it's the best approach.

 # TODO